sahib/rmlint/docs/rmlint.1.rst

 to.
 Another design principle is that it should work well together with other tools like ``find``.
 Therefore we do not replicate features of other well know programs, as for example pattern matching and finding duplicate filenames.
-However we provide many convinience options for common usecases that are hard to build from scratch with standard tools.
+However we provide many convinience options for common use cases that are hard to build from scratch with standard tools.

 In order to find the lint, ``rmlint`` is given one or more directories to traverse.
 If no directories or files were given, the current working directory is assumed.
-By default, ``rmlint`` will ignore hidden files and will not follow symlinks (see traversal options below).  ``rmlint`` will first find "other lint" and then search the remaining files for duplicates.
+By default, ``rmlint`` will ignore hidden files and will not follow symlinks (see `Traversal Options`_).  ``rmlint`` will first find "other lint" and then search the remaining files for duplicates.

 ``rmlint`` tries to be helpful by guessing what file of a group of duplicates is the **original** (i.e. the file that should not be deleted).
 It does this by using different sorting strategies that can be controlled via the ``-S`` option.
 By default it chooses the first-named path on the commandline.
 If two duplicates come from the same path, it will also apply different fallback sort strategies (See the documentation of the ``-S`` strategy).

 This behaviour can be also overwritten if you know that a certain directory contains duplicates and another one originals.
 In this case you write the